gy633/auction/README.md

 The system models a simplified periodic auction pipeline:

-- Ingress → Sequencer → Scheduler → Matcher
+__Ingress__ → __Sequencer__ → __Matcher__

-- Time-based batch cutoffs (based on ingress timestamps)
+The sequencer is responsible for both:

-- Atomic batch clearing
+- maintaining timestamp-based batch eligibility, and

+- scheduling auctions by sending `RunAuction` messages to the matcher.

+Key characteristics:

+- __Timestamp-based batch eligibility__: orders are assigned to batches according to ingress timestamps.

+- __Atomic batch clearing__: each auction is cleared as a single batch.

-- Explicit latency measurement across stages
+- __Explicit latency measurement__: latency is measured across the main stages of the pipeline.

-The architecture emphasizes determinism, separation of concerns, and performance transparency.
+The design emphasizes clear separation of responsibilities, a deterministic matching core, and transparent latency behavior.
+In the current prototype, auction triggering is handled from within the sequencer’s event-processing path rather than by a fully independent scheduler, so actual auction start can lag the intended cutoff under sparse traffic or backlog.

 # Matching Engine